Summarize Written Text-PTE Writing

 Summarize Written Text – PTE Writing

-You will be shown a passage of text, and you have to read that passage and write a short summary of it.
-This summary must be one sentence, following the PTE Summarize Written Text template.
-You will be given 10 minutes to write your summary in the PTE Summarize Written Text task.
+In the PTE Summarize Written Text task, you will be shown a passage of text, and you have to read that passage and write a short summary of it.
+This summary must be written in one single sentence, following the standard pte summarize written text template.
+You will be given 10 minutes to complete your response.

-The word counter at the bottom of the screen keeps track of how many words you’ve typed.
-You can also use the cut, copy, and paste options to help you create your summary.
-Practicing with summarize written text examples and templates can help you perform better in this task.
+The word counter at the bottom of the screen helps you track your response length, ensuring you stay within the pte summarize written text word limit.
+You can also use cut, copy, and paste options to structure your sentence effectively.
+Practicing with summarize written text examples and templates will significantly improve your performance in this task.

 Tips for Summarize Written Text